DejvisT/spatial-rashomon-multiplicity/PRIORITY1_COMMANDS.md

 - Prints Moran I and n_HH (real vs null)
 - Prints interpretable rules for Global HH components

+**Note:** The analysis script works with both CV and single-split results.
+It automatically detects and loads the appropriate result files.

 **Interpretation**:
 - **Real Moran I >> null Moran I** → hotspots are not pipeline artefacts
 - **Real n_HH >> null n_HH** → same conclusion
 - If any family shows real >> null, within-family hotspots are real
+- **CV results** should show similar or more stable patterns compared to single-split

 ---